Skip to content

 Systemd Ansible Deployment

 ContextUnity defines a 100% native systemd deployment pipeline managed neutrally and idempotently via Ansible configuration management.
-Docker is strictly deprecated for operational service runtimes inside production deployments, ensuring that your host recovers robustly and performs bare-metal speed native memory management.
+Containers are strictly deprecated for operational service runtimes inside production deployments, ensuring host reliability and bare-metal speed native memory management.

 Declarative Pipeline

-1. Host Environment Prep: The infrastructure/ansible module securely bootstraps your host (LXC, VPS, cloud), installing basic dependencies such as uv, Git, and the optional static PostgreSQL/Redis core infrastructure elements.
+1. Host Environment Prep: The infrastructure/ansible role bootstraps your host (LXC, VM, bare metal), installing system dependencies such as uv, Git, and core service components (PostgreSQL, Redis, Temporal).

-2. ContextUnity Sourcing: The monorepo is idempotently cloned via git.
+2. ContextUnity Sourcing: The codebase is synced to /opt/contextunity/ using rsync or git.

 Systemd Process Orchestration